Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

 The performance of quantum sensors is fundamentally limited by experimental noise and imperfections; in extreme cases, even minimal noise can negate the anticipated quantum-enhanced precision~\cite{PhysRevLett.79.3865}.
-A central challenge in quantum sensing is thus to characterize precision limits of sensors operating under noise.
+A central challenge in quantum sensing is thus to characterize precision limit of sensors operating under noise.
 Research typically addresses this by establishing precision bounds applicable to various sensing scenarios~\cite{Escher:2011aa,Demkowicz-Dobrzanski:2012aa,PhysRevLett.116.120801,PhysRevX.7.041009}, though these bounds may not be guaranteed to be attainable.
 An alternative, often more practical, approach is to develop methods to evaluate the optimally \emph{attainable} precision for specific (classes of) sensor setups and noise models~\cite{PhysRevA.84.012103,PhysRevLett.109.233601,Chabuda:2020tv,PhysRevLett.127.060501}.
 This approach establishes stringent criteria for evaluating whether a sensor design meets the precision requirements of a target application, and guide experimental development towards optimal performance by suggesting improved design and parameter choices.
-A widely adopted precision limit in this context is the quantum Cr\'amer-Rao bound (QCRB) which specifies the optimally attainable mean square error in parameter estimation via the quantum Fisher information (QFI)~\cite{PhysRevLett.72.3439}.
+A widely adopted precision limit in this context is the quantum Cram\'er-Rao bound (QCRB)~\cite{Helstrom1976}.
+For single-parameter estimation, it specifies the optimally attainable mean squared error (MSE); while for multi-parameter estimation, e.g., waveform estimation~\cite{PhysRevLett.106.090401,PhysRevLett.111.113601,PhysRevA.97.042334}, it provides a rigorous lower bound on the MSE.
+For unbiased estimation, the QCRB is expressed via the inverse of the quantum Fisher information (QFI)~\cite{PhysRevLett.72.3439}.